 Skills and experience

 The more skills you have and the more experience you have under your belt, the higher salary you can ask for (and get).

 Total compensation is a critical thing to pay attention to (it's not all about salary).
 Some companies have really good perks—including things like a home gym membership—while others prefer to pay more but provide less.

 Web designer salaries compared to other tech professions

 Web design is a decent job with decent pay, but it is not one of the higher paying roles in tech in the United States.
 Now, let's compare how the average web designer salary stacks up to the salaries of other tech jobs so you can make an informed decision.

 Web designer vs front end web developer salary

-Front end web developers salaries tend to be higher than web designer salaries, ranging from $50,000 to $125,000+ annually.
+The average salary of a front end web developer tends to be higher than the average web designer salary, ranging from $50,000 to $125,000+ annually.

 Web designer vs back end web developer salary